Remarks on groups of bundle automorphisms over the Riemann sphere: Parabolic structures and moduli space models on

-The existence and construction of a moduli space $\cN^{s}_{\cW}$ of stable parabolic bundles on a compact Riemann surface $\Sigma$ depends on the a priori choice of a set of \emph{parabolic weights}, i.e. a collection of real numbers
+The existence and construction of moduli spaces of rank $r \geq 2$ stable parabolic Higgs bundles and logarithmic connections on a compact Riemann surface $\Sigma$ depends on the a priori choice of a set of \emph{parabolic weights}, i.e. a collection of real numbers

+which is necessary to define the notions of stability and parabolic degree.
+In precise terms, a rank $r$ parabolic bundle $E_{*}$ of parabolic degree 0 \cite{MS80} consists of an underlying vector bundle $E\to \Sigma$ of rank $r$, such that